felipevzps/amazonian-microbial-inference-from-amplicon/README.md

 <img src="https://github.com/felipevzps/sample-inference-from-amplicon/blob/main/MicrobiomeAnalyst/5_bar_graph_6_LEfSe_phylum_relevant_treatments.png" width="800">

->Due to differences in microbiome composition, groups A and B also show different functional diversity, with group A associated with nitrogen fixation and nutrient cycling, while group B is linked to methane cycling and cellulose/sulfate reduction.
+>Due to differences in microbiome composition, groups A and B also show different functional diversity.
+>
+>Group A is associated with nitrogen fixation and nutrient cycling.
+>
+>While Group B is linked to methane cycling and cellulose/sulfate reduction.

 ## Observations